avaframe/AvaFrame/docs/moduleCom1DFA.rst

       Work/

-In the directory ``Inputs``, the following files are required:
+In the directory ``Inputs``, the following files are required.
+Be aware that ALL inputs have to be provided in the same
+projection:

-* digital elevation model as .asc file
-  -> use `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_
+* digital elevation model as .asc file with `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_

-* release area scenario as shapefile (in Inputs/REL); multiple features are possible -> the release area name should not contain an underscore, if so '_AF' is added
+* release area scenario as (multi-) polygon shapefile (in Inputs/REL; multiple features are possible)

+  - the release area name should not contain an underscore, if so '_AF' is added.
+  - recommended attributes are *name*, *thickness* (see :ref:`moduleCom1DFA:Release-, entrainment thickness settings`) and *ci95* (see :ref:`moduleAna4Stats:probAna - Probability maps`)
+  - ALL features within one shapefile are released at the same time (and interact), this is what we refer to as *scenario*
+  - if you want to simulate different scenarios with the same features, you have to copy them to separate shapefiles

 and the following files are optional:

-* entrainment area as shapefile (in Inputs/ENT)
+* one entrainment area as (multi-) polygon shapefile (in Inputs/ENT)

+  - marks the (multiple) areas where entrainment can occur.
+  - attribute *thickness* (see :ref:`moduleCom1DFA:Release-, entrainment thickness settings`)

-* resistance area as shapefile (in Inputs/RES)
+* one resistance area as (multi-) polygon shapefile (in Inputs/RES)

+  - marks the (multiple) areas where resistance is considered

-* secondary release area as shapefile (in Inputs/SECREL)
+* secondary release area as (multi-) polygon shapefile (in Inputs/SECREL)

+  - same setup as the release area scenario (see above)
+  - features will release as soon as at least one particle enters its area

 Release-, entrainment thickness settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^